LoicMID/pollution-metrology-lab/README.md

-# pollution-metrology-lab
+# 🌍 pollution-metrology-lab
 Methodological framework for low-cost sensor calibration and air quality monitoring.
 Public repository developed as part of a PhD research on signal processing and machine learning for environmental metrology.

-## 🌍 Environmental Sensor Reliability Framework
 ### 🎓 Context & Disclaimer
 This repository serves as the public experimental framework for my PhD research: "Development of a methodological framework for the reliability of air pollution sensor networks".